ddelphi42-glitch/A-1-Scheduler/README.md

-Getting started
-Save the attached file somewhere easy to find, like your desktop, then double-click it to open in your web browser (Chrome, Edge, or Safari all work).
-That is the whole install.
-Use the same computer and browser each time, because it saves your work there.

 Building a week

 Set "Week of" at the top to the Sunday of the week you are scheduling.
 The day numbers and date range fill in automatically.